AmerAl-Mahdawi/ImageStorage/README.md

 Running Unit and Integration Tests:
 -----------------------------------
 1. Open the solution in VS 2019
-2. Open the Test Explorer sindow
+2. Open the Test Explorer window
 3. Click: "Run All Tests In View" button